yomidevs/yomitan/README.md

 ## Changes

+> While we have made some substantial changes, the majority of the extension's functionality is thanks to hard work of [FooSoft](https://foosoft.net/) and many other ***incredible*** open source contributors from 2016-2023.

 Major changes:

-- Completed the Manifest V2 → V3 transition, [read why here!](https://developer.chrome.com/blog/resuming-the-transition-to-mv3/).
+- Completed the Manifest V2 → V3 transition, [read why here](https://developer.chrome.com/blog/resuming-the-transition-to-mv3/)!
 - Switched to using ECMAScript modules and npm-sourced dependencies.
 - Implemented an end-to-end CI/CD pipeline.
 - Switched to standard testing frameworks, vitest and playwrights.